 - Couples and the mediator set their own schedules, which moves the process forward more efficiently;

 - Each party handles tough issues more amicably, placing less stress on the spouses and any children involved;

 - and Couples do not have to appear in Court.

 If you want to avoid the stress and difficulty of navigating a court case, you need to consider the mediation process.
 Our attorneys can help you understand how to begin and answer any questions you have about what comes next.

 Let Us Help You Move Forward After a Divorce

 We will explain the importance of mediation and how it benefits you and your spouse.
-Since mediation provides one of the best opportunities for you to reach an amicable settlement with your spouse, we ensure that the mediator selected is the right person for your case and the issues presented.
+Since mediation provides one of the best opportunities for you to reach an amicable settlement with your spouse, we ensure that the mediator selected is the right person for your divorce case and the issues presented.

 In our years of experience in divorce and family law, we recognize that not all couples will benefit from mediation.
 This is particularly true for those in contested divorces who would prefer having a court resolve their issues.
 In this case, we can help you litigate your divorce and allow a judge to decide your case.

 We Have the Experience You Need to Resolve Your Case in Mediation

-Shapiro Family Law has significant experience in reaching successful resolutions through mediation.
+Shapiro Family Law has significant experience in reaching successful resolutions during the divorce process through mediation.
 Our law firm provides professional mediation services, but only if we are not currently representing you.
 For more information about our mediation services, call our office at 303-695-0200, or contact us online.
 If you have questions about mediation, we have answers.